Security & Compliance ¶

 The HIPAA rules generally require that covered entities and business associates enter into contracts to ensure that the business associates will appropriately safeguard protected health information.
 The business associate contract also serves to clarify and limit, as appropriate, the permissible uses and disclosures of protected health information by the business associate, based on the relationship between the parties and the activities or services being performed by the business associate.

 Do I need to sign a BAA with Comet? ¶

 No, you do not need a BAA with us.
 If you decide to use a third party storage provider, it is advisable that you sign a BAA with the storage company.

 As you are running/hosting Comet yourself and backing up to your own selected storage/cloud storage provider you do not need a BAA with us.
 Data that is backed up using Comet is always encrypted during backup, transit and at rest.
-Only you and parties you nominate, have access to your Comet Enterprise server.
+Only you and parties you nominate, have access to your Self-Hosted Comet Server.